Landmarks in Curitiba: Farol das cidades

 The Farol das cidades municipal library is designed around the ancient library and lighthouse of Alexandria.
 It covers 98 square meters and is 17m tall.
 Its reference collection contains 5000 books housed on the ground floor and makes use of internet technology.
 A spiral staircase climbs through the tower where there is a vault built in metal and on top, a rooster.

 Guaíra theatre

 The theatre, originally the Theatro São Theodoro opened in 1884 and was renamed the Guaira theatre in 1900.
 It was demolished in 1930 and rebuilt in 1952 for the celebration of the centenary of political emancipation of Paraná (19 December 1953).
 The theatre was completed in the 1970s.
 There are three auditoriums, the largest with 2,173 seats.

 Paiol theatre

-The Paiol theatre is an example of changes made in Curibita in the 1970s when historic buildings were recycled for new uses.
+The Paiol theatre is an example of changes made in Curitiba in the 1970s when historic buildings were recycled for new uses.
 In this case, a gunpowder hold, built in 1906, became the theatre which opened on 27 December 1971.
 The theatre was christened by the poet, Vinícius de Moraes, with whisky and a song called Paiol de Pólvora composed for the occasion.
 Toquinho and Marília Medalha also took part.